Invivogen

 • the O-antigenic side chain.

 Wild-type LPS contains the O-side chain and is referred to as smooth (sLPS).
-Few bacterial strains (e.g. Salmonella Thyphimurium, Brucella canis) lost the O-side chain.
+Few bacterial strains (e.g. Salmonella Typhimurium, Brucella canis) lost the O-side chain.
 This mutated form is called rough (rLPS).
 Both sLPS and rLPS share the same receptor complex (TLR4-MD-2-CD14), but their mechanism of action differs.
-While CD14 is necessary for sLPS NF-κB and IRF signaling, it is dispensible for rLPS NF-κB signaling.
-It has been hypothesized that rLPS activates a broader range of cells (CD14 positive, low and negative), accounting for higher toxicity [1].
+While CD14 is necessary for sLPS NF-κB and IRF signaling, it is dispensable for rLPS NF-κB signaling.
+It has been hypothesized that rLPS activates a broader range of cells (CD14 positive, low, and negative), accounting for higher toxicity [6].

 Nevertheless, both LPS variations elicit potent innate immune responses.
 The resulting signaling triggers the release of pro‑inflammatory cytokines, which can lead to both acute and chronic inflammatory diseases.
-It is all about balance: small controlled amounts of LPS can be protective and large uncontrolled amounts can lead to disastrous outcomes, such as septic shock [2].
-Contamination by LPS is a major threat for health, research and industry, as it can interfere with signaling cascades and cytokine production or induce septic shock in vivo [3].
-Thus, its accurate detection as well as the discrimination between LPS-induced and non-LPS-induced signaling is crucial to obtain unbiased results and 'sterlie' products.
-However, despite its highly inflammatory nature, LPS has remarkable therapeutic potential and features many characteristics needed for an effective vaccine adjuvant [4].
+It is all about balance: small controlled amounts of LPS can be protective and large uncontrolled amounts can lead to disastrous outcomes, such as septic shock [7].
+Despite its highly inflammatory nature, LPS has remarkable therapeutic potential and features many characteristics needed for an effective vaccine adjuvant [8].

 References: